webix-hub/gitbook-webix-jet/details/app.md

 }
 ```

 Events can be attached both in the app file and in view modules.
-Yet, if you attach an event listener with this method, you had better to [detach it manually &darr;](#detach) to eliminate a possibility of memory leaks.
+Yet, if you attach an event listener with this method, you had better to detach it manually with **detachEvent()** to eliminate a possibility of memory leaks.

 You can also attach an inner Jet event.
 For instance, from app: